 P4V lets you compare text files and image files to navigate their differences.
 To do a diff on the selected files, P4V launches P4Merge.
 The purple icon () is associated with the first file you selected, and purple bands highlight text that is in the first file but not the second file.
-The green icon () is associated with the second file you selected, and green bands highlight text that is in the second file but not the first file.
+The green icon () is associated with the second file you selected, and green bands highlight text that is in the first file but not the second file but not the first file.